-We begin the unification by establishing the bilateral conversions between PCA and LE; K-means and Rcut.
+The first step to the unification is to establish the bilateral conversion between PCA and LE, and that between K-means and Rcut.
 In effect, we convert the objective of one method into the form of the other.
-It turns out that PCA and K-means are equivalently working with a similarity matrix built by the Gram matrix of data, i.e. linear kernel matrix.
-So they can be converted to the forms of kernel methods; and roughly we can say that PCA and K-means are linear LE and linear Rcut respectively.
+It turns out that PCA and K-means are equivalently working with a similarity matrix built by the Gram matrix of data, i.e., linear kernel matrix.
+So they can be converted to the forms of kernel methods.
+Roughly speaking, PCA and K-means are linear LE and linear Rcut respectively.
 Conversely, the similarity matrix used by LE and Rcut can be converted to a Gram matrix of some virtual data.
-So the objectives of LE and Rcut can be written into the forms of PCA and K-means respectively.
-Naturally, our theory includes two versions, so does SSR below: one works with original data, called original-data version; the other works with similarity matrix, called kernel version.
-The former one is in fact a special case of the latter one, i.e. linear kernel version.\footnote{We clarify that the ``unification'' do not mean that PCA working with original data is equivalent to LE working with general similarity matrix, so is the case of K-means and Rcut.
-In addition, it is different to the ``unified view'', e.g. \cite{bengio2004learning, de2012least}, which usually discovers the general objective function shared by a set of methods.
-We investigate the equivalence relations on the solution level, as well as the condition when they hold.}
+Thus the objectives of LE and Rcut can be written into the forms of PCA and K-means respectively.
+Our theory includes two versions: one works with the original data, called linear version; the other works with the similarity matrix, called kernel version.

-To complete the unification, we bridge the link between Rcut and LE under an ideal graph condition.
+The second step to the unification is to bridge the link between Rcut and LE under an ideal graph condition.
 This is done through spectral graph theory \cite{chung1997spectral, mohar1991laplacian, mohar1997some}, as \cite{belkin2003laplacian} did.
-The solution of Rcut is a set of indicator vectors corresponding to the best partition, and that of LE is a set of eigenvectors.
-These two sets of vectors span the same subspace, and they are equivalent in the sense of a rotation transform.
-In brief, under the condition, the indicator vectors become the leading eigenvectors of PCA and LE.
-Based on the above results, consequently, the link between PCA and K-means is automatically built.
-Thus under the ideal graph condition, PCA, K-means, LE, and Rcut are unified together.
+The solution of LE is a set of eigenvectors corresponding to the zero eigenvalues, and that of Rcut is a set of indicator vectors corresponding to the best partition.
+Under the condition, the two sets of vectors span the same subspace, and they are equivalent in the sense of a rotation transform.
+In brief, the indicator vectors become the leading eigenvectors of LE, that is Rcut and LE are unified.
+Based on the results, the equivalence between PCA and K-means is automatically built.
+Therefore, the unification of PCA, K-means, LE, and Rcut is established.